 - 1. General Requirements.
-The Sphere of Influence Plans for all cities and special districts within Mono LAFCO jurisdiction shall contain the following: - a.
-A sphere map and phased plan for annexation of the depicted territory defining the probable boundary of the agency's service area 20 years hence (the long-term of influence) and identifying a near-term of influence defining the agency's logical boundary for lands likely to be annexed prior to the next sphere review or update (typically within five years).
+The Spheres of Influence for all cities and special districts within Mono LAFCO jurisdiction shall contain the following: - a.
+A sphere map and phased plan for annexation of the depicted territory defining the probable boundary of the agency's service area 20 years hence (the long term of influence) and identifying a near term of influence defining the agency's logical boundary for lands likely to be annexed prior to the next sphere review or update (typically within five years).
 The phased annexation plan may include specific conditions for particular areas that must be satisfied before annexations may occur. - b.
-Documentation to support the Commission's determinations regarding the factors stated in §56425(e).
-Generally this information will be provided in the applicable Municipal Service Review(s), supplemented and updated as necessary to assure the information and analysis satisfy Mono LAFCO policy requirements and are complete, current, and accurate. - 2.
-Specific Requirements for City Sphere Plans - a.
+Documentation to support the commission's determinations regarding the factors stated in §56425(e).
+Generally, this information will be provided in the applicable Municipal Service Review(s), supplemented and updated as necessary to assure the information and analysis satisfy Mono LAFCO policy requirements and are complete, current and accurate. - 2.
+Specific Requirements for City Sphere Plans. - a.
 City/County Agreement.
-When required by G. C. §56425(b), a city and the county shall meet and confer regarding the boundaries of the city's sphere prior to the Commission's final determination.
-If a city and the county have reached agreement regarding the boundaries, development standards, and zoning requirements within a proposed city sphere, the Commission shall give great weight to the agreement in the Commission's final determination of the city's sphere. - b.
+When required by G. C. §56425(b), a city and county shall meet and confer regarding the boundaries of the city's sphere prior to the commission's final determination.
+If a city and county have reached agreement regarding the boundaries, development standards, and zoning requirements within a proposed city sphere, the commission shall give great weight to the agreement in the commission's final determination of the city's sphere. - b.
 Parcel Inventory and Absorption Study.
-The Commission must be able to make a positive determination that the city's sphere is consistent with its historical and expected growth rates, and that the territory within the sphere is likely to be annexed within the 20-year timeframe.
-The Commission's determination will be based on information provided by the city, including 1) a vacant land inventory, 2) an analysis of the vacant lands to determine their suitability for development, and 3) a market study to determine the absorption rate of the usable vacant lands.
-If the city is unable to supply such information, LAFCO will make a sphere determination after considering the city's historical growth rates for each land use designation, pertinent city and use and zoning regulations, and the physical characteristics of the property intended to be included in the sphere.
+The commission must be able to make a positive determination that the city's sphere is consistent with its historical and expected growth rates, and that the territory within the sphere is likely to be annexed within the 20-year time frame.
+The commission's determination will be based on information provided by the city, including: 1) vacant land inventory; 2) analysis of the vacant lands to determine their suitability for development; and 3) market study to determine the absorption rate of the usable vacant lands.
+If the city is unable to supply such information, LAFCO will make a sphere determination after considering the city's historical growth rates for each land use designation, pertinent city and use and zoning regulations, and the physical characteristics of the property intended to be included in the sphere. - c.

-c.
 Spheres for New Cities.
-The Commission will adopt a Sphere of Influence Plan for a newly incorporated city within a year of the date of incorporation.
+The commission should adopt a Sphere of Influence plan for a newly incorporated city within a year of the date of incorporation.

-3. Specific Requirements for District Sphere Plans
+- 3. Specific Requirements for District Sphere Plans. - a.

-- a.
 Appropriate capacity.
 A district's sphere plan must document that the territory within the district's sphere is likely to require the district's services and that the district has or will have the capacity to serve the area at the appropriate level. - b.
-Multi-service Districts.
-Mono LAFCO shall adopt a sphere of influence plan for each distinct function or class of service provided by a district.
-These sphere plans may or may not be coterminous.
-Each sphere shall establish the nature, location, and extent of the functions or classes of services provided by the district. - c.
-Spheres for New Districts.
-Mono LAFCO will adopt a Sphere of Influence Plan for a newly formed district within two years of the completion of formation proceedings.
+Spheres for new districts.
+Mono LAFCO will adopt a Sphere of Influence plan for a newly formed district within two years of the completion of formation proceedings.